plochoidysis-ojwege/eNSP-labs/README.md

 - Learn how to configure static routes and understand the conditions for the static routes to take effect
 - Learn how to test the connectivity of the network layer by using the ping tool
 - Learn how to configure static routes and understand their application scenarios
-:contentReference[oaicite:0]{index=0}

 ### Topology
 ![Lab 1 Topology](https://github.com/plochoidysis-ojwege/eNSP-labs/blob/main/Images/1.%20Lab%201%20IPv4%20Addressing%20and%20Routing/TOPO.IPV4%20ADDRESSING%20AND%20ROUTING%20CONFIG.png)

 ### Configuration Screenshots
-- Add screenshots of configuration outputs and command tables here.
+- screenshots of configuration outputs and command tables are to be added here

 ### Verification
-- Include screenshots of ping results, routing tables, and any relevant packet captures.
+- screenshots of ping results, routing tables, and any relevant packet captures.

 ---